asfistonlavie/TEFLoN2/docs/index.rst

 Welcome to TEFLoN2's documentation!
 ============================================

-TEFLoN2 is an improvement of `TEFLoN <https://github.com/jradrion/TEFLoN>`_.
-All improvements will allow it to be up to date, easier to use and more efficient.

-Like TEFLoN, TEFLoN2 uses paired-end illumina sequence data to both discover transposable elements (TEs) and perform TE genotyping.
+TEFLoN2 is an improvement of the original `TEFLoN <https://github.com/jradrion/TEFLoN>`_.
+Like TEFLoN, TEFLoN2 uses paired-end illumina sequence data to (1) discover transposable element (TE) insertions, (2) perform TE call (3) and estimate TE population frequency using pooled data.
+The original TEFLoN consisted of four python scripts that had to be run manually one by one.

+TEFLoN2, the new version of TEFLoN is a snakemake pipeline that can now also estimate the TE allele and population frequency for a large amount of data as single in an automatic way.
+This new version is therefore ideally suited to the analysis of large population datasets.

 TEFLoN2 requires to prepare a specific mapping dataset (cf. figure 1.A).
-Then, one launches four individually automated scripts :
-It (cf. figure 1.B) detects all TE insertions (de novo and references TEs), then filters out low quality data to create a catalog of TE insertions, genotype them and finally estimes their allele frequency.
+Then, one launches four individually automated scripts : It (cf. figure 1.B) detects all TE insertions (de novo and references TEs) based on discordant paired-end reads, then filters out low quality data to create a catalog of TE insertions.
+For an accurate TE genotyping, the detected TE insertions are genotyped based on discordant paired-end and split reads.
+Finally, TEFLoN2 estimes their allele frequency in each single data and using a population file, returns the TE population frequency.

+All improvements made allow to easily up to date and launch TEFLoN2 (in one command line).
+TEFLoN2 can run on high performance computers (bigmem), cluster or HPC cluster.

 .. image:: images/TEFLoN2_architecture.png

-TEFLoN2 can run on high performance computers (bigmem), cluster or HPC cluste.

 ---------------
 Getting started